ice-leng/sponge/pkg/grpc/benchmark/README.md

 ## benchmark

-Compression testing of rpc methods and generation of reported results.
+`benchmark` is a library that tests the performance of RPC methods and generates report results, it is based on the [ghz](https://github.com/bojand/ghz) library.

 ### Example of use